 Whether filing for Chapter 7 or Chapter 13, a person can’t discharge these debts at any point during bankruptcy.

 Overwhelming debt can leave someone feeling powerless to control their future.
 Bankruptcy may be the solution you’re looking for.
-For more information regarding the full range of options and solutions available to you, contact the Birmingham bankruptcy attorneys of GREENWAY BANKRUPTCY LAW, LLC, today at (205) 324-4000.
+For more information regarding the full range of options and solutions available to you, contact the Birmingham bankruptcy attorneys of [firm-name], today at [phone-number].